-It's not always whether you win or lose, it's how much you win or lose by, and how your team looks doing it.
+It's not always whether you win or lose, it's how much you win or lose by, and how your team looks merry-go-round.
+Plenty of other schools have selected, or are in the process of selecting the man who to turn their fortunes around.

-Among those rumored to take Akers' place is that well-known ambassador of good will, Jimmy Johnson.
+Among those rumored to take Akers' place is that well-known ambassador of good will, Jimmy